 Quick and dirty, performance differences between the two are almost negligible.
 It is said that a properly made X-pipe will favor high end power gains versus an H-pipe.
 In most street motors, however, the only noticeable difference will be sound.
 H-pipes produce a deeper, baritone like growl akin to the muscle car sound from the 60’s.
 In comparison, X-pipes are generally louder and emit a raspier exhaust note.

 The final element to consider when installing a high-performance H or X pipe is the issue of catalytic converters.
 Quite often, aftermarket mid-pipes are available in either a catted (has catalytic converters) or off-road form.
 The former, as the name implies, employs high-flow catalytic converters to meet emission requirements but sacrifices some power, due to greater air impedance, in the process.
 The latter is a cat-less version, offering better airflow.
-However, technically speaking, off-road mid-pipes are not legal for road use in most regions.
+However, technically speaking, off-road mid-pipes on Mustangs are not legal for road use in most regions.
 This is definitely something to take into account when installing a new mid-pipe.
 It becomes a crucially important detail if the car must pass an emissions test or safety test.
 It is best to consult your regions laws regarding this issue before making a decision.

 The last part of the exhaust system, the mufflers play a vital role in the overall sound of your Pony.
 Whether it growls, rips or outright roars, the mufflers are responsible for this.
 Keeping with the age old mantra of ‘the stock exhaust system isn’t awful’, neither are the mufflers.
 Rather, swapping out a set of stock mufflers for an aftermarket version is mostly for sound preference.
 There are definitely some air restriction differences as well (aftermarket are less restrictive) but the major factor in muffler replacement comes down to sound.
 Flowmaster, SLP and Pypes are some big players in the exhaust industry, each known for their own respective acoustic style.
 If you’re seeking the classic American thunder sound, the Flowmaster 40’s, Flowmaster Super Flow 44’s and Pypes Violater series are a top choice.
 Looking for a note that is a little more raucous?
 SLP Loudmouth or Pypes Bullet style mufflers are more than capable of popping ear drums… from miles away, at that.